Juniorklb/AWS-Serverless-URL-Shortener/README.md

   Click Save

-  ## Step 4 Replace the default Lambda code
+  ## 4 Replace the default Lambda code

 In the code editor, paste this full code: